I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 VLM_MODEL_SUPPORTS_AUDIO=true

-The audio understanding design change is a fairly significant topic, so next time I plan to chase that down on real hardware.
+The audio understanding design change is a fairly significant topic, so next time I plan to chase that down on actual hardware.

 Summary

-Here's a quick summary of what became visible after launching VSS 3.2.0 GA on DGX Spark with the base profile:
+Here's a rough summary of what became visible after bringing up VSS 3.2.0 GA on DGX Spark with the base profile:

 |---|---|